rackerlabs/technical-blog/_posts/2019-10-17-secure-sensitive-data-in-oracle.md

 If you have the `EXEMPT REDACTION POLICY` system privilege, data is never redacted.
 Redaction is also never used in the following situations:

--	connections as `SYS`
+-	Connections as `SYS`
--	database replication
+-	Database replication
--	backup and restore
+-	Backup and restore
--	export and import
+-	Export and import

 ### Setup

-To define a policy, you need to have execute privileges on the `DBMS_REDACT` package, which is used for adding, altering or dropping the policies.
+To define a policy, you need to have execute privileges on the `DBMS_REDACT` package, which is used for adding, altering, or dropping the policies.

-For testing, I’ve created a table, and inserted some data as shown in the following example:
+For testing, I’ve created a table and inserted some data as shown in the following example:

     CREATE TABLE CUSTOMERS